michaelgira23/SVGbar.js/readme.md

 # SVGbar.js
-(Not super up to date!
+(This README is not super up to date!
 Look at the `index.html` for more detailed info.)

 ## What is SVGbar.js?
 Well I'm glad you asked, random stranger!
 SVGbar.js will completely redefine what you think about progress bars **to this day.** It allows for you to make progress bars using SVG lines, polygons, paths, and more!
 It takes advantage of the `stroke-dasharray` and the `stroke-dashoffset` of any given SVG shape.